 Hi there!
 I’m Fabian, a lifeaholic chasing waterfalls around the world…

 I lived in the streets while studying computer science, drove an old Mercedes from Berlin to South Africa, and managed my company from a Land Rover while crossing South America, from Argentina to Colombia.
 I did a bunch of other things too, but I’m not sure if I should mention them here!
-Currently I am becoming a freediving instructor with the aim to open a freediving school in Montenegro.
+Currently I am a professional freediving athlete and teach freediving in my own school in Montenegro.

 Contracting Malaria in the Congo mysteriously landed me a job in London with a San Francisco software company.
 I worked 100 hours a week for a couple of years, then founded my own startup.
 I was instantly successful, professionally and financially – but also bored to tears, and so I decided to run the company from a Land Rover to make things interesting again, and it worked out.
 If you ask me, “work” does not have to be a place anymore.